kurhanhakan/facebookMaven/README.md

 # facebookMaven
-This is an example of famework for newbies.
+This is a framework example for newbies.
 You can find basics of Selenium, TestNG, and Maven.
-Create your Page Objects models and create new @Test cases to test the framework.
+Create your Page Objects models and new @Test cases to test the framework.